 Our opportunities for high school teachers and students to participate in S'Cool LAB activities are:

 - S'Cool LAB Cloud Chambers: High school students build their own particle detectors using simple equipment in this 90-minute hands-on workshop.

 - S'Cool LAB PLUS+: High school groups contribute to our education research by taking part in hands-on particle physics experiment sessions.

-- Online Science Show: Due to the pandemic, all on-site activities are temporarily on stand-by and S’Cool LAB switched completely to online activities.
-Especially, we propose two live and interactive science shows about phase transitions and superconductivity, which are particularly adapted for remote schooling (more information under banner Classroom activities).
+- Online activities: Having experienced the stop off all on-site activities during the pandemic, we now focus more on online activities.
+Especially, we propose two live and interactive science shows about phase transitions and superconductivity, particularly adapted for remote schooling.

 Click on the links below to find out more about these opportunities.

 S'Cool LAB relies on volunteers from CERN's scientific community to deliver our programmes.
 If you work at CERN and are interested in becoming a S'Cool LAB tutor, or if you want to learn more about our Open Cloud Chamber Workshop for CERN people, visit our web pages for CERNies (CERN login required).